Kairotic/mistakes/dyadic.md

 number.

-A way around this is to define a multitude relative to the number two, as a pair of units,:
+A way around this is to define a multitude relative to the number two, as a pair of units:

 ~~~~{.haskell .colourtex}
 data Multitude a = Pair (Unit a) (Unit a)